Parallel 44 Presents KITCHEN DWELLERS & RUMPKE MOUNTAIN BOYS @ VOLCANIC THEATRE

 - All Ages

 Parallel 44 Presents is proud to announce the return of Kitchen Dwellers w/ Rumpke Mountain Boys March 30th, 2018 to Volcanic Theatre Pub.
-This awesome bill features two of the hottest young JamGrass acts in the nation and is sponsored by Dr. Jolly's, BIGS Hydroponics and Cascade Alchemy.
+This awesome bill features two of the hottest young JamGrass acts in the nation and is sponsored by The Source Weekly, Dr. Jolly's, BIGS Hydroponics and Cascade Alchemy.
 Doors 8:30PM - Show - 9:00PM - All Ages. $12 Advance - $15 Door

 About Kitchen Dwellers: